Great-Trading-eXperience/gtxpresso-open-intents/README.md

 - **Arbitrum Orbit + Espresso** for **high-speed execution & reduced costs**.
 - Built specifically for **cross-chain liquidity aggregation**.

-How WETH to WBTC Swap Works in GTXpresso
+## **🔄 How WETH to WBTC Swap Operates in GTXpresso**

-1. Open Intent Creation (User Action)
+**1. Initiating an Open Intent (User Action)**

-   The user initiates an open intent to swap WETH → WBTC on the parent chain (e.g., Ethereum).
+- The user creates an open intent to swap WETH for WBTC on the parent chain, such as Ethereum.

-The intent is signed and sent via the Open Intents Framework (OIF).
+- This intent is signed and transmitted through the **Open Intents Framework (OIF)**.

-2. Intent Transmission to GTXpresso
+**2. Transmitting Intent to GTXpresso**

-   Hyperlane relays the signed swap intent from the parent chain to GTXpresso.
+- **Hyperlane** facilitates the relay of the signed swap intent from the parent chain to GTXpresso.

-The OIF Router on GTXpresso validates the intent and begins processing.
+- Upon arrival, the **OIF Router** on GTXpresso authenticates the intent and initiates processing.

-3. Order Matching & Execution
+**3. Matching Orders & Executing Trades**

-   GTXpresso checks its CLOB order book for a direct WETH/WBTC market order.
+- GTXpresso examines its **CLOB order book** for a direct WETH/WBTC market order.

-If a WETH/WBTC market order exists, it directly executes the trade.
+- If a direct market order is available, the trade is executed immediately.

-If no direct match is found, GTXpresso applies routing:
+- In the absence of a direct match, GTXpresso employs routing strategies:

-First, sell WETH for USDC (Market Order 1).
+  - Initially, WETH is sold for USDC (**Market Order 1**).

-Then, use the acquired USDC to buy WBTC (Market Order 2).
+  - Subsequently, the obtained USDC is used to purchase WBTC (**Market Order 2**).

-GTXpresso executes these orders in sequence using its CLOB liquidity to ensure the most efficient execution.
+- These orders are executed sequentially by GTXpresso using its CLOB liquidity to ensure optimal execution.

-4. Asset Bridging Back to Parent Chain
+**4. Bridging Assets Back to the Parent Chain**

-   After the trade is executed, the purchased WBTC is sent to the user via Hyperlane Bridge.
+- Once the trade is completed, the acquired WBTC is transferred to the user via the **Hyperlane Bridge**.

-The user receives WBTC on the parent chain (e.g., Ethereum).
+- The user receives WBTC on the parent chain, such as Ethereum.

-Key Benefits
+**Key Advantages**

-Low Latency: Near-instant execution of trades within GTXpresso.
+- **Low Latency:** Enables near-instant trade execution within GTXpresso.

-Optimized Routing: If no direct market exists, GTXpresso routes the trade through USDC for optimal execution (WETH → USDC → WBTC).
+- **Optimized Routing:** In the absence of a direct market, GTXpresso routes the trade through USDC for optimal execution (WETH → USDC → WBTC).

-Cross-Chain Settlement: The user only interacts with the parent chain, while execution takes place within the high-performance GTXpresso rollup.
+- **Cross-Chain Settlement:** The user interacts solely with the parent chain, while execution occurs within the high-performance GTXpresso rollup.

 ## 📌 Deployments